SzekeresZoltan10A/SzekeresZoltan10A/README.md

 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning Python 🐍
 - 📫 How to reach me autokocsi0@gmail.com
-- Ha kést akarsz a combodba jó helyen jársz öcsi
+- Ha kést akarsz a combodba jó helyen jársz öcsi:hocho::hocho::joy::joy:

 <!---
 SzekeresZoltan10A/SzekeresZoltan10A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.